Rose Heilbron: Personal life

 Heilbron's hobbies included golf and walking, and she was a keen member of Soroptimist International, the worldwide organisation for women in management and the professions, working to advance human rights and the status of women.
 She was an Honorary Colonel of the East Lancashire Battalion of the WRAC.
 It was reported that she was the first woman in Liverpool to wear a calf-length evening dress.

-In 1945, she married the Dublin-born general practitioner, Dr Nathaniel Burstein (1905–2010).
+In 1945, she married the Dublin-born general practitioner, Nathaniel Burstein (1905–2010).
 He became a consultant at a Liverpool hospital, and there is little doubt that the availability of medical knowledge was a great help to her in some cases.
 Her daughter, Hilary, was born in January 1949; Hilary also became a barrister and was in 1987 appointed a QC, the 29th woman so honoured.

 Death

 Heilbron and her husband had moved from Liverpool to London when she was appointed a High Court judge.
-She died in a nursing home in Islington, of pneumonia and cerebrovascular ischaemia, survived by her husband and daughter.
-A biography of Heilbron, by her daughter Hilary Heilbron, was published in 2012.
+She died in a nursing home in Islington, of pneumonia and cerebrovascular ischaemia.
+A biography of Heilbron, by her daughter Hilary Heilbron, QC, was published in 2012.

-In popular culture

-In the 2019 gangster movie Once Upon a Time in London, Heilbron was played by Alexis Caley.
-Heilbron was the inspiration for the character of Harriet Peterson in the Yorkshire Television series Justice, which ran for three years, 1971–1974.